 The designated driver suggestion gets made when people are planning on going out drinking.
 But this is a person who will not be drinking any alcohol.
 So this designee will be driving people to and from the bar, for example.
 Also, if someone plans on hosting a party where alcohol gets served, they should make arrangements.

 Maybe it is a good idea to ensure anyone who will be drinking has a sober designated driver?
-If not, maybe they had better have a place for them to stay or a taxi?
+If not, perhaps they had better have a place for them to stay or take an Uber or a taxi?

 Statistics show that approximately one-third of drivers arrested for DUI have had at least one other DUI offense.
 So this makes them repeat offenders.